desktop/desktop/CONTRIBUTING.md

 ## Building

-After cloning the repository, the typical workflow to get the app up and running is as follows:
+After cloning the repository, the typical workflow to get up running is as follows:

 * Run `npm install` to get all required dependencies on your machine.